codaveto/gherkin_unit_test/README.md

 Because not everybody wants to write tests the same way we also created these combined step classes to allow for creating the same kind of unit tests, but with less steps.

 - `GivenWhenThen`
-  - For when you can’t be bothered to create and use the separate step functionality regarding the ‘Given’, ‘When’ and ‘Then’ steps.
+  - For when you can’t be bothered to create and use the separate step functionality regarding the ‘`Given`’, ‘`When`’ and ‘`Then`’ steps.
 This allows you to write the entire test in one step.
 - `WhenThen`
-  - For when you can’t be bothered to create and use the separate step functionality regarding the ‘When’ and ‘Then’ steps.
+  - For when you can’t be bothered to create and use the separate step functionality regarding the ‘`When`’ and ‘`Then`’ steps.
 This allows you to combine both steps into one.
 - `Should`
   - For when you feel like using steps is not your style.
-This step defines the entire test in one ‘Should’ sentence.
+This step defines the entire test in one ‘`Should`’ sentence.

 # ⚡️ Almost there!